You may have heard that you can be charged with OWI if your blood alcohol content (BAC) is .08 or higher. In reality, the picture is more complicated.

 You can also be charged with drunk driving if your blood alcohol content is below the limit and the police officer who stops you believes you are visibly impaired.

-At the Law Offices of Derrick E. George, P.C., we offer a free initial consultation to discuss high and low BAC drunk driving charges.
+At George Law, we offer a free initial consultation to discuss high and low BAC drunk driving charges.
 From our office in Birmingham, we handle drunk driving cases in the Detroit metro area and throughout Michigan.

 Talk to a DUI/OWI Defense Lawyer Today